pascalandy/caddy-securityheader/README.md

 # Why forking?

-I maintained a fork of the official projet because:
+I maintained a fork of the official project because:

 - Cache is active
 - Run under alpine 3.8 (not scratch)
 - Added [UPX](https://github.com/upx/upx)
 - Added `curl` to do the healthcheck when `docker service create`.
 You must use healthcheck for serious orchestration.
 - Added [tiny](https://github.com/krallin/tini), init for containers
-- Removed exposing 80 443 as it’s manage by Traefik (proxy).
+- Removed exposing 80 443 as it's managed by Traefik (proxy).
 See my super-duper [docker-stack](https://github.com/pascalandy/docker-stack-this) for a better context.

 # Security Header screenshot

 Get an **A+** on [security header](https://securityheaders.com/) out of the box.

 Before I was using CloudFlare worker (5$ per month) to get the same result.
-I asked myself, how does the ‘real server’ are configured to manage the scurity-header?
+I asked myself, how does a ‘real server’ is configured to manage the security-header?
 This is how.

 ![screen shot 2018-12-06 at 7 48 19 pm](https://user-images.githubusercontent.com/6694151/49621138-e574a080-f991-11e8-8a8e-d9a2b2a4a974.jpg)